ceciliahaentjens/advent-of-code/2022/day-5/README.md

 In this example, the CrateMover 9001 has put the crates in a totally different order&nbsp;: `MCD`.

-Before the rearrangement process finishes, update your simulation so that the Elves know where they should stand to be ready to unload the final supplies. <b>After the rearrangement procedure completes, what crate ends up on top of each stack&nbsp;?<br />
+Before the rearrangement process finishes, update your simulation so that the Elves know where they should stand to be ready to unload the final supplies. <b>After the rearrangement procedure completes, what crate ends up on top of each stack&nbsp;?
+Answer&nbsp;: `FSZWBPTBG`</b>

-⭐️ Answer&nbsp;: `FSZWBPTBG`</b>
+### Notes

+...